nocomplexity/FreeAndOpenMachineLearning/README.md

 ## Research questions

-The main research questions this project is resolving are:
+The main research questions this project are:
 * What problems can be more easily solved using machine learning applications?
-* What are the main security,privacy and safety concerns when machine learning is applied and used?
+* What are the main security,privacy and safety concerns when machine learning is applied and used more widely?

-The to able to answer this questions an architecture framework is developed, where answers on the following questions will be harvested:
+In order to be able to answer this questions an architecture framework is developed, where answers on the following questions will be harvested:
 * Why is Free and Open Machine learning important?
 * What business use cases are suited for applying machine learning?
 * What are the main solution building blocks that make an vendor-neutral machine learning reference architecture?
 * What capabilities are required to use and develop machine learning applications?
 * What are good, quality and open resources for learning machine learning?
+* What are the main building blocks of a open machine learning reference architecture?
+* How to develop a solution architecture for machine learning applications?
 * What are the main OSS machine learning frameworks and applications?
 * What risks(security, privacy and safety) and ethical considerations are important when using or creating machine learning applications?